 Make sure everything is always dry.
 Even if you are only packing away your gear between fishing weekends, make sure your bait and boxes and rods and reels are 100% dry.
 Excess moisture can cause havoc with your gear and can lead to it disintegrating quickly.

-It can also lead to funny smells and damage scented baits, lures and flies that you’d have to spend your online pokies Australia winnings on if you need to replace them.
+It can also lead to funny smells and damage scented baits, lures and flies that you’d have to spend your Australian pokies online winnings on if you need to replace them.